Biden says he's 'feeling great' as Covid symptoms begin to wane

 Biden, 79, is "specifically conscientious" to protecting residence staff, White House officials and Secret Service personnel from the virus, which has been determined to be the highly transmissible BA.5 variant, O'Connor wrote in his letter.
 BA.5 is now the predominant strain of the virus in the United States.

-Another physician, Covid response coordinator Dr. Ashish Jha, was set to update reporters on Biden's condition later Monday.
+Another physician, Covid response coordinator Dr. Ashish Jha, updated reporters on Biden's condition later Monday.
 Jha has not been treating the President directly, but has spoken to him over the course of his illness.

+None of the individuals deemed a close contact with Biden have tested positive for Covid-19, Jha told reporters.

+"There were ...17 people who were identified as potential close contacts -- they've all, of course, been notified.
+They're all being -- they're all following CDC guidelines, and as of earlier today, none of those, none of those 17 people had tested positive," Jha said.

 O'Connor has yet to directly speak with reporters about the President's condition and the White House has not provided specifics on Biden's illness beyond O'Connor's daily memos.